-We spoke with Adina Fradkin, MS, RD, LDN, our nutrition consultant, who shared some light into the importance of introducing nutritious snacks and ingredients into kids meals.
-Here’s her food for thought.
+We spoke with Adina Fradkin, MS, RD, LDN, our nutrition consultant, who shared some light into the importance of introducing nutritious snacks and ingredients into kids’ meals.
+Read on for her food for thought.

 Why are healthy snacks so important for kids?